Pair luminosity and cooling of newborn strange star: unpaired quarks: Heat transfer and neutrino losses

 \subsection{Neutrino transparent regime}

 In addition to neutrino loss from the entire volume of the star, at the stellar surface $F_r(r=R)$ electron-positron pairs are created via the Schwinger process and contribute to the energy flux.

 We solved numerically equation \eqref{heateq} for the stellar configuration with the mass $M=1.4 M_\odot$.
 The temperature evolution of the star is shown in figure \ref{fig56} together with luminosity evolution.
-After the time moment $t>1$ second, our curves demonstrate the same shape as in fig. 1 in \citep{2002PhRvL..89m1101P}.
-Luminosity also decreases faster after $t>10^5$ seconds.
+After the time moment $t>1$ second, our curves for neutrino demonstrate the same shape as in fig. 1 in \cite{2002PhRvL..89m1101P}.

 Note that the heat flux distribution has a highly peaked shape near the surface, which leads to rapid decrease of the surface temperature.
 Clearly, the cause is the low thermal conductivity of quark matter which is unable to transfer heat from interior of the star to its surface, where it is quickly released due high luminosity of the Schwinger process.
 One can give the following simple estimate of the temperature gradient: $L_\text{pair}\simeq 10^{52}$ erg/s, $4\pi R^2 \simeq 10^{13}$ cm$^2$, $\kappa\simeq10^{22}$ erg/s/cm/K $\implies\partial T/\partial r \simeq 10^{17}$ K/cm.